taw00/dashcore-rpm/README.binaries.md

 ## *"TL;DR ...I just want to install the Dash Core GUI Wallet!"*

-Proper packaging and repositories make installation trivial.
+Proper packaging and repositories make installation and future upgrades trivial.

 Assuming you are logging in as a normal user who has `sudo` priviledges.<br />
 At the terminal command line...